-Guacamole is a must-have your Cinco de Mayo party menu, and this recipe comes together in just 10 minutes.
+Guacamole is a must-have on your Cinco de Mayo menu, and this recipe comes together in just 10 minutes.
 "Yum!
 This was my first attempt at making gauc and I was not let down by the high rating on this recipe," says CLINK1833.
 "I adapted it a little to my taste by adding more cilantro and garlic and adding some ground cumin."

-Recipe creator LADYJANE1 says she likes to lightly poach the seafood in this gorgeous appetizer to ensure that it's cooked.
-Aja says, "I tried this ceviche because there was an addition of red and yellow peppers which I had on hand.
+Ceviche is perfect for individual cups or glasses, making serving a breeze.
+Reviewer Aja says, "I tried this ceviche because there was an addition of red and yellow peppers which I had on hand.
 I really liked the addition of the peppers- it gives an extra crunch and color.
 Overall, great appetizer to share with friends or inhale on my own with a side of tortilla chips!"

 Bacon Jalapeno Popper Puffs